arwinneil/Why-Write-SQL/README.md

 # Why-Write-SQL
-SGPFLBIS (SQL Generator Project For Lazy But Ingenious  Students)
+SGPFLBIS (SQL Generator Project For Lazy But Ingenious  Student)

-Small project , for at the same time demonstrating basic structures, Visual Basic Language and do my Database Course homewprk, cause, why not?
+Small project , for at the same time demonstrating basic structures, Visual Basic Language and do my Database Course homework, cause, why not?